 - Hire an OSHA safety instructor.

-- Request a customized training program from your fire protection company.
+- Request a customized training program from your fire protection and safety company.

 What Must Be Performed by a Fire Protection Company?